wzshiming/lrdb/README.md

 # LRDB - A fast NoSQL database for storing big data

-LRDB is a high performace key-value NoSQL database, an alternative to Redis.

 ## Features

+* Is a high performace key-value NoSQL database.
-* A redis-protocol compatible frontend to google's leveldb
+* LevelDB client-server support.
+Redis-protocol frontend to Google's LevelDB backend.
-* Designed to store collection data
-* Persistent key-value storage
+* This is not a SQL database.
+It does not have a relational data model, it does not support SQL queries, and it has no support for indexes.
+* Implemented in golang, it supports all golang supported platforms and architectures.

 ## Usage